GabeScott/standard-works-vault/General Conference/2004 October - Condition of the Church.md

 Temples are now under construction in Aba, Nigeria; Helsinki, Finland; Newport Beach and Sacramento, California; and San Antonio, Texas.
 We are replacing the temple which was destroyed by fire in Samoa.

-When those which have thus far been announced are dedicated we shall have 130 working temples.
+When those which have thus far been announced are dedicated, we shall have 130 working temples.
 Others will be constructed as the Church continues to grow.

 We are now working on a major undertaking in Salt Lake City.
 It is imperative that we preserve the environment around Temple Square.
 This makes necessary a very large construction project.
 Tithing funds will not be used for this construction.
 The income from Church businesses, rents on the property, and other such sources make this possible.